ECP-WarpX/WarpX/Docs/source/visualization/visualization.rst

 Asynchronous IO
 ---------------

-When using the AMReX `plotfile` format, users can set the `amrex.async_out` option to perform the IO in a non-blocking fashion, meaning that the simulation will continue to run while an IO thread controls writing the data to disk.
+When using the AMReX `plotfile` format, users can set the ``amrex.async_out=1`` option to perform the IO in a non-blocking fashion, meaning that the simulation will continue to run while an IO thread controls writing the data to disk.
 This can significantly reduce the overall time spent in IO.
 This is primarily intended for large runs on supercomputers such as Summit and Cori; depending on the MPI implentation you are using, you may not see a benefit on your workstation.

-To use the option with more than 64 MPI tasks, WarpX must be compiled with the `MPI_THREAD_MULTIPLE=TRUE` flag - please see :doc:`../building/building` for building instructions.
+When writing plotfiles, each rank will write to a separate file, up to some maximum number (by default, 64).
+This maximum can be adjusted using the ``amrex.async_out_nfiles`` inputs parameter.
+To use asynchronous IO with than ``amrex.async_out_nfiles`` MPI ranks, WarpX WarpX must be compiled with the ``MPI_THREAD_MULTIPLE=TRUE`` flag.
+Please see :doc:`../building/building` for building instructions.

 This section describes some of the tools available to visualize the data: